espanido

 The condicional simple tense is used to express actions that would happen under certain conditions.
 Here’s how you can conjugate both regular and irregular verbs in this tense.

-Regular Verbs: To conjugate regular verbs in the condicional simple tense, add the following endings to the infinitive form of the verb:
+Regular verbs: To conjugate regular verbs in the condicional simple tense, add the following endings to the infinitive form of the verb:

 • -ía